tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ### 8.2 Structure of the Test Validation Data (non-normative)

 The Test Validation Data are intended as input into a testing system that can evaluate the `Implementations` of Tests, evaluating each Test independently.
 Each Test Validation Data record contains only the values of the `Information Elements` ([Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021)) for a single Test as input.
 A `Validation` framework is expected to present those `Information Elements` as input to a Test `Implementation` and assesses whether the `Response` from the Test `Implementation` for that input conforms to the expected `Response` values for that row in the Test Validation Data.
 The Test Validation Data could be processed as input for unit tests using some unit testing framework for Test `Implementations`, or it could be used as the basis for presenting synthetic records to a larger Test execution system.
 The Test Validation Data are designed to be used at a level where individual Tests are being assessed.
-The structure of the validation data attempts to be at a level of abstraction above the method signature specificity needed in unit Tests (i.e., the structure of the Test Validation Data is generic, not specific to a particular Test), but still at a level that is examining individual Test `Implementations`, and below the level of testing inputs and outputs of a larger data processing system that could take complete Darwin Core records as input and return rich `Data Quality Report`s as output.
-The chosen level of abstraction for the Test Validation Data avoids forcing particular formats on `Data Quality Report`s as a whole, as the responses from individual Tests are validated, not `Data Quality Report`s.
+The structure of the validation data attempts to be at a level of abstraction above the method signature specificity needed in unit Tests (i.e., the structure of the Test Validation Data is generic, not specific to a particular Test), but still at a level that is examining individual Test `Implementations`, and below the level of testing inputs and outputs of a larger data processing system that could take complete Darwin Core records as input and return rich `Data Quality Reports` as output.
+The chosen level of abstraction for the Test Validation Data avoids forcing particular formats on `Data Quality Reports` as a whole, as the responses from individual Tests are validated, not `Data Quality Reports`.

 The header for the data in the Test Validation Data files includes a column for each `Information Element` and each `Parameter` among all those used in the BDQ standard.
 Following are definitions for a subset of all columns in the Test Validation Data files: